MohamedShamroukh/portfolio/README.md

 ## Hi there 👋
+Mohamed Shamroukh is a doctoral researcher at The Impact Hub, School of Architecture, Building and Civil Engineering, Loughborough University.
+He specialises in Geospatial Intelligence, GIS, Remote Sensing, Urban Planning, and GeoAI (Geospatial Artificial Intelligence).
+His PhD research focuses on data-driven modelling, geospatial analysis, and machine learning for pedestrian-friendly urban planning and sustainable city development.
+Mohamed has extensive expertise in geospatial data science, urban analytics, spatial modelling, Python programming, and geospatial databases.
+He has conducted research and teaching in GIS, remote sensing, and urban studies, including experience as a research and teaching assistant at South Valley University, Egypt.
+His projects include WiFi-based pedestrian monitoring, point of interest (POI) analysis, street network, and geospatial data integration.
 <!--
 **MohamedShamroukh/mohamedshamroukh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.